itspedruu/snake-game-in-every-language/README.md

 # About

-Snake Game In Every Language (SGIEL) is a repository with the intention to have the snake game made in every language possible.
+Snake Game In Every Language is a repository with the intention to have the snake game made in every language possible.
 If you want to contribute, please make a pull request.

 # Game Adaptations